code-423n4/2024-03-dittoeth/README.md

 [ ⭐️ SPONSORS: please confirm/edit the information below. ]

 ```
-- If you have a public code repo, please share it here:
+- If you have a public code repo, please share it here:  https://github.com/Cyfrin/2023-09-ditto
-- How many contracts are in scope?:
+- How many contracts are in scope?: 12
-- Total SLoC for these contracts?:
+- Total SLoC for these contracts?:  1600
-- How many external imports are there?:
+- How many external imports are there?: 8
-- How many separate interfaces and struct definitions are there for the contracts within scope?:
+- How many separate interfaces and struct definitions are there for the contracts within scope?:  Every contract has a generated interface from a script given use of Diamond.
+8 Structs are in contracts/libraries/DataTypes.sol in STypes (Storage Types): Order, ShortRecord, NFT, Asset, Vault, AssetUser, VaultUser, Bridge
-- Does most of your code generally use composition or inheritance?:
+- Does most of your code generally use composition or inheritance?:   Inheritance
-- How many external calls?:
+- How many external calls?:   40
-- What is the overall line coverage percentage provided by your tests?:
+- What is the overall line coverage percentage provided by your tests?: 98
-- Is this an upgrade of an existing system?:
+- Is this an upgrade of an existing system?: True
-- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.):
+- Check all that apply (e.g. timelock, NFT, AMM, ERC20, rollups, etc.): ERC-20 Token
-- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?:
+- Is there a need to understand a separate part of the codebase / get context in order to audit this part of the protocol?: False
 - Please describe required context:
-- Does it use an oracle?:
+- Does it use an oracle?:  Chainlink ETH/USD and Uniswap stETH and RETH
 - Describe any novel or unique curve logic or mathematical models your code uses:
-- Is this either a fork of or an alternate implementation of another project?:
+- Is this either a fork of or an alternate implementation of another project?:  False
 - Does it use a side-chain?:
 - Describe any specific areas you would like addressed:
 ```